enr/please/README.markdown

 Please is runned with:

-    $ please opid [args]
+    $ please <opid> [args]

 this command performs operation 'opid' passing any option.

-    $ please ops-file   # [NOT YET IMPLEMENTED]
+    $ please <ops-file>   # [NOT YET IMPLEMENTED]

-this command (not yet implemented) performs the operation defined as 'default' in a given ops file.
+this command (sorry, not yet implemented) performs the operation defined as 'default' in a given ops file.

 Please looks for the required operation, in:

-* plugins: ie jar files dropped in plugins/ directory, which expose operations as java classes implementing `Operation` and declared in META-INF/plugin-definitions.please
+* plugins: ie jar files dropped in plugins/ directory, which expose operations as java classes implementing `com.atoito.please.core.api.Operation` and declared in META-INF/plugin-definitions.please
 * ops-file